Saint Louis University School of Law,

 Summer Associate, 2005-2007

-Brian practices in the firm's business litigation area, where he represents both plaintiffs and defendants in complex commercial litigation and internal compliance issues.
+Brian practices in the Firm's business litigation and health care litigation areas, where he represents both plaintiffs and defendants in complex commercial litigation and internal compliance issues.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).